MMALI3287/CloudComputingCSE4267/cloud_computing_notes.md

 # Cloud Computing Technical Notes

 > **Note:** This file contains detailed technical information that supplements the main [README.md](README.md).
 For an overview of cloud computing concepts, AWS services, and course materials, please refer to the README.
+>
+> Each section includes relevant video resources directly after the content for easier reference and learning.

 ## Table of Contents